 Platform overview

-Kajabi is an online course platform that borrows elements from both Podia and iSpring Market.
+Kajabi is an online course platform that borrows elements from both Podia and iSpring Learn.
 Like Podia, it doesn’t enable the creation of hierarchical course structures – all of your courses are actually termed “digital products”.
 And rather than referring to itself as an eLearning platform or learning management system, Kajabi positions itself more as an “online business platform”.
 So, you’re quite limited in terms of course creation features, but its marketing and sales features are elaborate and intricate, possibly to the point of needing formal training or specialized knowledge.

 Kajabi overview